Citing pandemic, prosecutors back a 60-day delay for Roger Stone to report to prison

 In a late-night Thursday filing first reported by Politico, Michael R. Sherwin, the acting U.S. attorney for the District of Columbia, said that the Justice Department’s current policy is to grant delays “without respect to age, health, or other COVID-19 risk factors.”

-“For that reason—and that reason only—the U.S. attorney’s office for the District of Columbia does not oppose defendant Roger J. Stone’s request to extend his voluntary surrender date for up to 60 days,” Sherwin wrote.
+“For that reason — and that reason only — the U.S. attorney’s office for the District of Columbia does not oppose defendant Roger J. Stone’s request to extend his voluntary surrender date for up to 60 days,” Sherwin wrote.

+In a separate filing Friday, Stone’s attorneys said they asked the Bureau of Prisons on June 1 to extend his prison surrender date by three months, from June 30 to Sept.
+30, or that it allow Stone to serve his sentence on home confinement, but got no direct response.

+Ten days later, on June 10, prosecutors told Stone’s defense that the Bureau of Prisons was no longer extending surrender dates for the pandemic, leading to his request to the court, Stone attorney Seth Ginsberg said.

 Stone’s request for a delay adds a new wrinkle to a case that has become a political lightning rod.
 Four prosecutors on the case abruptly resigned in February when Attorney General William P. Barr intervened to overrule their recommendation for a tough seven- to nine-year sentence.

 On Wednesday, one of those prosecutors testified to the House Judiciary Committee that political pressure was behind that decision, a claim Barr disputes.
-Trump has loudly and repeatedly complained that Stone, a longtime associate who briefly worked on his presidential campaign, was unfairly targeted by prosecutors.
+Trump has repeatedly complained that Stone, a longtime associate who briefly worked on his presidential campaign, was unfairly targeted by prosecutors.

 Stone was ultimately sentenced to 40 months for his crimes, which related to misleading federal officials about his relationship with WikiLeaks, and was assigned to FCI Jesup in Georgia.
-As Stone noted in his request, no Jesup prisoners have tested positive for coronavirus.
+As Stone noted in his request, no Jesup prisoners have tested positive for the coronavirus.

 Jackson, who has previously earned Trump’s ire, did not accept Stone’s request at face value.
 On Wednesday, she ordered Sherwin’s office to update her on the status of coronavirus cases at Jesup and to point her toward any Justice Department policies regarding sentence delays during the pandemic.
-She also asked prosecutors to explain how they’ve responded to other similar requests.
+She also asked prosecutors to explain how they’ve responded to similar requests.

-Sherwin, in his response, said his office has not opposed any requests for delays since the pandemic began, and has agreed to two other recent requests from defendants scheduled to start their imprisonment in June.
-He confirmed that no Jesup prisoners have caught coronavirus.
+Sherwin, in his response, said his office has not opposed any requests for delays since the pandemic began and has agreed to two other recent requests from defendants scheduled to start their imprisonment in June.
+He confirmed that no Jesup prisoners have tested positive for the coronavirus.

 Sherwin’s memo does note that prosecutors had asked in November to send Stone immediately into custody after his conviction, citing a string of improper behavior during the case.
-Stone posted an image of Berman with crosshairs over her face on Instagram during the trial and threatened a witness and his dog.
+Stone posted an image of Berman with what appeared to be crosshairs over her face on Instagram during the trial and threatened a witness and his dog.

-But Sherwin wrote on Thursday that those incidents aren’t enough cause for prosecutors to depart from their policy of allowing delays while coronavirus remains a serious risk.
+But Sherwin wrote on Thursday that those incidents aren’t enough cause for prosecutors to depart from their policy of allowing delays while the coronavirus remains a serious risk.